jundalisay/sp/content/en/research/aristotle/physics/book-6/chapter-01.md

 - ‘in contact’ if their extremities are together
 - ‘in succession’ if there is nothing of their own kind intermediate between them-nothing that is continuous can be composed ‘of indivisibles’: e.g. a line cannot be composed of points, the line being continuous and the point indivisible.

+The extremities of 2 points can neither be:
+- one
+  - This is because an indivisible can have no extremity as distinct from some other part
+- together
-The extremities of two points can neither be one (since of an indivisible there can be no extremity as distinct from some other part) nor together (since that which has no parts can have no extremity, the extremity and the thing of which it is the extremity being distinct).
+  - This is because that which has no parts can have no extremity, the extremity and the thing of which it is the extremity being distinct

+If something continuous is composed of points, these points must be either:
+- continuous or
-Moreover, if that which is continuous is composed of points, these points must be either continuous or in contact with one another: and the same reasoning applies in the case of all indivisibles.
+- in contact with one another

+The same reasoning applies in the case of all indivisibles.

-Now for the reason given above they cannot be continuous: and one thing can be in contact with another only if whole is in contact with whole or part with part or part with whole.
+This is why they cannot be continuous.

+One thing can be in contact with another only if whole is in contact with whole or part with part or part with whole.
 But since indivisibles have no parts, they must be in contact with one another as whole with whole.

 If they are in contact with one another as whole with whole, they will not be continuous: for that which is continuous has distinct parts: and these parts into which it is divisible are different in this way, i.e. spatially separate.